oracle/odpi/doc/src/functions/dpiLob.rst

     reference is NULL or invalid an error is returned.

+.. function:: int dpiLob_close(dpiLob \*lob)

+    Closes the LOB and makes it unusable for further operations immediately, rather than when the reference count reaches zero.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **lob** [IN] -- a reference to the LOB which is to be closed.
+If the reference is NULL or invalid an error is returned.

 .. function:: int dpiLob_closeResource(dpiLob \*lob)

     Closes the LOB resource.
 This should be done when a batch of writes has